mixxxdj/manual/source/glossary.rst

      database.
 For more information, see`<https://acoustid.org/>`_.

    API
+   Application Program Interface
-     An Application Program Interface (API) is a specification and set of rules for how software programs interact with each other.
+     An API is a specification and set of rules for how software programs interact with each other.
 In Mixxx, an example of this is the Sound API that Mixxx uses to communicate with the :term:`operating system` to make use of the :term:`soundcards` connected to